Signs of Water Damage from Roof Leaks

 Signs of Insulation Damage from Roof Leaks

 Insulation damage is one of the most common and most overlooked results of roof leaks.
-Because insulation sits directly beneath roof decking, it often absorbs water long before stains appear inside the living space.
-By the time visible ceiling damage develops, insulation may already be saturated.
+Because insulation sits directly beneath roof decking, it may absorb water long before stains appear in the living space.
+By the time ceiling damage is visible, insulation above that area may already be wet, compressed, or contaminated.

 Flattened or Compressed Insulation